 In the capital Tallinn, the Computer Museum is a good choice for giving in to nostalgia and playing computer games, or showing your kids the development of technology.

 Lithuania will surprise you with contemporary art if you head to Šiolaikinio Meno Centras, while the exhibition hall Titanikas that belongs to the Vilnius Academy of Art exhibits modern art and designs produced by young artists.

 Believe in the miracle of winter

-Photo from Lithuania Travel website
+Photo from Lithuania travel